-b.
-A serious health condition of the faculty member.

-4. The faculty member requesting an extension for one of the above reasons will provide a written request with justification to their Chair, Dean and the Senior Vice Provost for Faculty Development and Faculty Affairs.
+- b.
+A serious health condition of the faculty member. - 5.
+The faculty member requesting an extension for one of the above reasons will provide a written request with justification to their Chair.
+Dean and the Senior Vice Provost for Faculty Development and Faculty Affairs.
 The Provost will make the final determination regarding the approval of extension requests.
-A maximum of two one-year extensions may be approved for all purposes in accordance with Article 12 section D.

-5. Maternity Leave.
-Librarians are entitled to maternity leave in accordance with the FMLA and university.
-All time spent on leave under this provision will run concurrently with FMLA and/or university leave per university policy.
-The university will establish a sick leave donation bank for use by librarians who have given birth subject to the terms below.
+A maximum of two one-year extensions may be approved for all purposes in accordance with Article 12 section C. - DD.
+Librarian and Academic Professional Parental Leave - 1.
+Paid Parental Leave.
+Effective with the first full month following ratification, librarians and academic professionals will be eligible for four weeks of paid parental leave under policy applicable Temple's to nonrepresented Temple staff.
+All time spent on under this provision will leave run concurrently with FMLA and/or university leave per university policy.
+Librarians who have given birth may use the sick leave donation bank subject to the terms below.
 A librarian who has given birth also may elect to use scheduled time off (STO) during an approved leave of absence for the birth subject to the terms below.

-6. Request for Leave

-a.
-A librarian who wishes to use leave from the sick leave donation bank, if available, must submit a written request to do so to the Library Director for Finance and Administration and Absence Management at the time of the leave approval and in no case less than 60 days prior to the anticipated start of the approved leave b.
-A librarian who wishes to use STO for maternity leave must notify the Library Director for Finance and Administration and Absence Management at the time of the leave approval and in no case less than 60 days prior to the anticipated start of the approved leave.

-7. Sick Leave Donation Bank
+- 2. Librarian Request for Leave - a.
+A librarian who wishes to use leave from the sick leave donation bank, if available, must submit a written request to do so to the Library Director for Finance and Administration and Absence Management at the time of the leave approval and in no case less than 60 days prior to the anticipated start of the approved leave - b.
+A librarian who wishes to use STO for parental leave must notify the Library Director for Finance and Administration and Absence Management at the time of the leave approval and in no case less than 60 days prior to the anticipated start of the approved leave. - 3.
+Librarian Sick Leave Donation Bank - a.

-a.
 Only librarians are permitted to donate to the bank or receive leave from the bank.
-The bank may be used for maternity leave only.
+The bank may be used for parental leave only. - b.

-b.
 Librarians may donate up to 35 hours of sick leave per fiscal year.
 Donations may only be made during the month of July each year.
 All donations must be made in 7 hour increments.

-c.
-All donations to the bank are irrevocable.
+- c.
+All donations to the bank are irrevocable. - d.

-d.
 Librarians may use up to 4 weeks (140 hours) of leave from the bank when they give birth to a child, up to the amount of hours available from the bank.
 Any leave from the sick leave donation bank may be used only after the employee has exhausted all of their own sick leave for which they are eligible.
-In no case shall the amount of sick time used, including leave from the sick leave donation bank, exceed the amount permitted under university sick leave policy.

-e.
-Leave from the bank may only be used in a continuous block following the birth of a child and cannot be used intermittently.

-f.
-The librarian will use leave in the following order: all sick leave for which the employee is eligible in accordance with the Sick Leave policy, donated leave from the sick leave donation bank, STO (if elected), any other paid leave the employee has available.
+In no case shall the amount of sick time used, including leave from the sick leave donation bank, exceed the amount permitted under university sick leave policy. - e.
+Leave from the bank may only be used in a continuous block following the birth of a child and cannot be used intermittently. - f.
+The librarian will use leave in the following order: all sick leave for which the employee is eligible in accordance with the Sick Leave policy, donated leave from the sick leave donation bank, paid parental leave, STO (if elected), any other paid leave the employee has available.
+All time taken will run concurrently with leave under the FMLA.